anaseto/boohu/README.md

 Break Out Of Hareka's Underground (Boohu) is a roguelike game mainly inspired from DCSS and its tavern, with some ideas from Brogue, but aiming for very short games, almost no character building, and a simplified inventory.

-Every year, your village sends someone to collect medicinal simella plants in the Underground.
-This year, the duty fell upon you, and so here you are.
-Your heart is torn between your will to be as helpful as possible to your village and your will to make it out alive.
-Deep in the Underground, magical stairs will lead you back to your village.
-Along the way, you will collect simellas, as well as various helpful items.
-You will also encounter monsters, which you can fight, or run away from, when you can...
+*Every year, the elders send someone to collect medicinal simella plants in the Underground.
+This year, the honor fell upon you, and so here you are.
+According to the elders, deep in the Underground, magical stairs will lead you back to your village.
+Along the way, you will collect simellas, as well as various items that will help you deal with monsters, which you may fight or flee...*

 ![Boohu introduction screen](https://raw.githubusercontent.com/anaseto/boohu-pages/master/intro-screen.png)